Nine Spartans earn all-conference football recognition

 URBANA - Three Sentinel area athletes earned All-State recognition from the Illinois High School Coaches Association.
 Monticello Sages' Nolan Buehnerkemper, St. Joseph-Ogden's Cameron Wagner, and Unity's Dane Eisenmenger were names among the 18 Class 3A players on this year list.

-Rounding out the Illini Prairie Conference selectees is Bloominton Central Catholic's Valshun Powe.
+Rounding out the Illini Prairie Conference selectees is Bloomington Central Catholic's Valshun Powe.
 While Powe and Buehnerkemper's seasons came to a close after last Saturday's second-round losses, Wagner's Spartans and Rockets' Eisenmenger have unfinished business to attend to this Saturday in quarterfinal action.

 Eisenmenger will try to lead the Unity past Williamsville on the road.
 The Rockets lead the series 3-2 between the two programs since the 2012 season.
 The winner of the contest will face the winner of the St. Joseph-Ogden and Vandalia.
+OL - Coleson Miller Sr

 Wagner and the Spartans enjoy their first home playoff game on Saturday, hosting the undefeated Vandals.
 Their opponent's 11-0 record won't intimidate SJO, who knocked off the undefeated Benton Rangers with field goal at the buzzer in their first-round playoff game.